akshay9594/ATOM_Website_Testing/README.md

     python3 dynamic_scrape_and_test.py

-Data for all properties are tested for an element.
-Currently the list of elements in hard-coded.
+Note: Data for all properties are tested for an element.
+Currently the user inputs the
+      element for which testing is to be performed.

 Note: The ground truth and test data have already been downloaded and placed in